 - Provide advice on the university's discrimination complaint procedures, disciplinary action against the accused, alternative housing assignments, academic assistance, and the role of the ASPEN advocate in other proceedings.

 - Make every effort to contact victims within 24 hours and, while respecting whatever decision they have made, encourage them to get some type of assistance.

-- The Sexual Response Coordinator coordinates the process of reporting incidents by:Notifying the following offices as appropriate and with the victim's consent: Dean of Student Success(if the accused is a student), Office for Equal Opportunity (if the accused is an employee), Office of Housing and New Student Experience (if either the accused or the victim is living in the residential community), Student Medical and Counseling Clinic, Academic Affairs (if victim needs academic accommodations), and International Programs (if either the victim or the accused is involved in that program.)
+- The Violence Prevention and Response Coordinator coordinates the process of reporting incidents by:Notifying the following offices as appropriate and with the victim's consent: Dean of Student Success(if the accused is a student), Office for Equal Opportunity (if the accused is an employee), Office of Housing and New Student Experience (if either the accused or the victim is living in the residential community), Student Medical and Counseling Clinic, Academic Affairs (if victim needs academic accommodations), and International Programs (if either the victim or the accused is involved in that program.)

 - Encouraging victims to report the occurrence to CWU Public Safety and Police Services for investigation and/or prosecution.